oktadev/okta-smartfhir-docs/SETUP.md

 serverless deploy -v
 ```

+At this point you should have a number of serverless functions in AWS (until other clouds are supported).
+Continue on to setup the rest of the assets in Okta to support this reference implementation.

 ## Okta Profile Attribute - Patient ID
 A key requirement of a SMART/FHIR deployment is the ability to associate a patient id with a user record.
 To satisfy this requirement, we need an Okta profile attribute that will hold a patient id for each patient user within the system.
 In the Okta profile editor, create a string attribute called "patient_id" as shown: